bag-of-bits/php-oop/notes.md

 * PHP allows objects to reference themselves using the keyword variable *$this* which indicates we want to use the objects own property or method, and allows us to have access to them within the class scope. e.g.) $this->propertyName
 * Calling a method is the same as accessing a property, except we add round brackets at the end to specify we are calling a method.
 * E.g.) $objectName->objectMethod();

+# ACCESS MODIFIERS

+* Controls the visibility of a property or method.

+* Three options are 1.)
+Public - Can be accessed from inside or outside the class.
+2.)
+Protected - Can only be accessed within the class itself and by inheriting and parent classes.
+3.)
+Private - Can only be accessed by the class that defines the member.

+### SANITIZING / FORMATTING DATA BEFORE IT'S STORED TO THE OBJECT

+* If we set a property directly we're at the mercy of whatever data is passed.

+* We can create a Setter Method to format the data before it gets stored to the object.
+The common naming convention is to use the word set before the name of the method.  e.g.) public function setName($name);
+* Methods also have access modifiers so you can create private methods that can only by other methods within the class, so they cannot be accessed directly from outside the class.